InstallerLegacy/virtualhub.eu.org/docs/1970s/1976/index.md

 ---
 keywords: [1970s, 1976]
 image: ./1976.webp
-description: "There were four operating system of our interest which were released in the year 1976.
+description: "There were three operating system of our interest which were released in the year 1976.
 They were:"
 sidebar_position: 7
 ---